centrifugal/helm-charts/charts/centrifugo/README.md

 - `existingSecret` - Reference to chart-managed secret
 - Chart no longer creates a Secret resource
 - `autoscalingTemplate` - Renamed to `autoscaling.customMetrics` for clarity
+- `service.useSeparateInternalService` - Moved to `serviceInternal.useSeparate`
+- `service.useSeparateGrpcService` - Moved to `serviceGrpc.useSeparate`
-- `internalService.probeScheme` - Moved to `servers.internal.scheme` for better organization
+- `service.useSeparateUniGrpcService` - Moved to `serviceUniGrpc.useSeparate`

 **Changed:**
 - `envSecret` - Now the primary way to reference secrets (structure simplified)
 - Security contexts - Removed duplication of `runAsUser`/`runAsNonRoot` between pod and container contexts
 - **GRPC API is now opt-in** - The chart no longer passes `--grpc_api.enabled` flag by default.
 Users must explicitly enable GRPC API in their configuration if needed
 - **Port configuration decoupled** - Centrifugo server ports are now separate from Kubernetes service ports.
-Service ports (`service.port`, `internalService.port`, etc.) can now be configured independently from server ports (defined in new `servers` section).
+Service ports (`service.port`, `serviceInternal.port`, etc.) can now be configured independently from server ports (defined in new `servers` section).
 This allows using the same service port number across different services (e.g., all services can use port 443) since they map to different server ports.
 See [Service Design](#service-design) for details.
+- **Service configuration restructured** - Service sections renamed and reorganized for clarity:
+  - `internalService` → `serviceInternal` with `useSeparate` field (previously `service.useSeparateInternalService`)
+  - `grpcService` → `serviceGrpc` with `useSeparate` field (previously `service.useSeparateGrpcService`)
+  - `uniGrpcService` → `serviceUniGrpc` with `useSeparate` field (previously `service.useSeparateUniGrpcService`)
+  - All service-specific configuration (port, type, annotations, labels, etc.) now colocated with the `useSeparate` flag in the same section

 **Added:**
 - `servers` section - Explicit configuration for Centrifugo server endpoints (external, internal, grpc, uniGrpc) with extensible properties per server